Representative Office of Northern Cyprus to the United States

 The Representative Office of Northern Cyprus is a representative office of the Turkish Republic of Northern Cyprus to the United States.
 The United States does not formally recognize the Turkish Republic of Northern Cyprus, and therefore the office is legally a commercial enterprise.
 The staff of the Representative Offices do not have diplomatic visas and only operate within the United States using business visas.
 It is located at 1667 K Street, Northwest in Washington, D.C.
 The Representative Office in New York City is the de facto mission of the TRNC to the United Nations Organization (as well as a de facto Consulate-General).

 Status

-As the United States does not officially recognize the TRNC as an independent country, the mission does not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.
-As such, the United States Department of State does not have the TRNC flag as part of its collection of national flags (denoting nations with which the USA has diplomatic relations) at its headquarters in Foggy Bottom, nor does the President of the United States accept credentials from the head of mission.
+As the United States does not recognize the TRNC as an independent country, the mission does not have formal diplomatic status under the provisions of the Vienna Convention on Diplomatic Relations.
+As such, the United States Department of State does not have the TRNC flag as part of its collection of national flags (denoting nations with which the United States has diplomatic relations) at its headquarters in Foggy Bottom, nor does the President of the United States accept credentials from the head of mission.